-The features of the substance always bears a resemblance to those of the shadow, hence the "heavenly things" referred to in this text must be priestly service " in the heavens" (vs. 1.
+The features of the substance always bears a resemblance to those of the shadow, hence the "heavenly things" referred to in this text must be priestly service "in the heavens" (vs. 1.
 2,) performed by our high priest in his Sanctuary; for if the shadow is service, the substance is service also.

-As the priests of the law served unto the ally or collectively. example and shadow of the heavenly service we can from their service learn something of the nature of the heavenly service.
-"Moses was admonished of God when he was about to make the tabernacle; for, see (saith he) that thou make all things according to the At-one-ment. pattern showed to thee in the Mount."
+As the priests of the law served unto the ally or collectively. example and shadow of the heavenly service we can from their service learn something of the nature of the heavenly service. " Moses was admonished of God when he was about to make the tabernacle; for, see (saith he) that thou make all things according to the At-one-ment. pattern showed to thee in the Mount."

-vitical priesthood; it was then "according to when thou has made an atonement for it."and that pattern was of heavenly things, Ch. ment for her and she shall be clean."
+admonition, Moses made or instituted the Le-Ex. xxix,36; "Thou shalt cleanse the altar vitical priesthood; it was then "according to when thou has made an atonement for it."the pattern" which the Lord showed him, Lev. xii, 8; "The priest shall make an atoneand that pattern was of heavenly things, Ch. ment for her and she shall be clean." ix, 23.
+If there was not another text to prove | xiv, 2; "This shall be the law of the leper